ebp-nor/genome-assembly-workshop-2022/README.md

 This repository contains the course materials for the EBP-Nor Genome Assembly Workshop created for the Oslo Bioinformatics Workshop Week 2022.
 The course is run on infrastructure provided by the University of Oslo.

+You can grab the slides [here](Slides for workshop December 2022.pdf).

 ## Genome assembly, curation and validation - Schedule

 ### 09:00-12:00 Assembly